ayusman-1005/ayusman-1005/README.md

 # 💫 About Me:
-I'm a 2nd yr ECE student at NIT Rourkela.<br>Interested in Embedded systems, Microcontrollers and Drone electronics.
+I'm a 2nd yr ECE student at NIT Rourkela.<br>Interested in Embedded systems, Microcontrollers, VLSI design, PCB design, and Drone electronics.

 ## 🌐 Socials: